Continuing Education – Distilled, Practical & Advanced Knowledge

 Just Transition - Upstream and Downstream Impacts of Decarbonization

-Moderator Daniel Glenn, AIA, Principal, 7 Directions Architects/Planners and a Native American architect, sets the stage by posing the question: “How can building professionals and their clients respond to the impacts of decarbonization?”
+Join Daniel Glenn, AIA, Principal, 7 Directions Architects/Planners and a Native American architect, poses the question: “How can building professionals and their clients respond to the impacts of decarbonization?”

-Eileen V. Quigley, Executive Director of the Clean Energy Transition Institute, discusses applying the five pillars of deep decarbonization in Washington State to help accelerate the path to zero-carbon buildings.
+Eileen V. Quigley, Executive Director of the Clean Energy Transition Institute, discusses how to apply the five pillars of deep decarbonization to help accelerate the path to zero-carbon buildings.

 Jonathan Heller, President, Ecotope, Inc. takes us on a deep dive into the world of electrification and illustrates how clean energy options were incorporated into several buildings in the Pacific Northwest.

-Anyeley Hallova, an equity & sustainability-focused real estate developer, presents a case study of the Meyer Memorial Trust Headquarters in Portland, Oregon, and how the design and process helped achieve its aggressive equity and sustainability goals.
+Anyeley Hallova, an equity & sustainability-focused real estate developer, presents a case study of the Meyer Memorial Trust Headquarters in Portland, Oregon.

 Presenter: